pythonql/pythonql/README.md

 ```

  At the same time our queries look similar to SQL, but are more flexible and of course most of the expressions in the queres are
 in pure Python.
-A lot of functionality is cleaner than in SQL, like the window queries, subqueries in general, etc.

-As in Python, our query expressions can return generators, list, sets and maps.
+A lot of functionality is cleaner than in SQL, like the window queries, subqueries in general, etc. As in Python, our query expressions can return generators, list, sets and maps.

+## Examples

+We have a whole site dedicated to various scenarios with lots of queries where PythonQL is especially handy: www.pythonql.org

 Here is a small example PythonQL program (we're building a demo website with a number of scenarios that are especially good for solving with PythonQL):